 Like most places with a history of converging cultures, Canada boasts a vibrant culinary landscape.
 Today’s Canadian restaurants honor those foundational influences (primarily English and French) and utilize the local bounty to create distinct, dynamic cuisine.
 Many destinations also celebrate the country’s renowned wine regions, like these 11 Wine Spectator Restaurant Award winners.
 From Old World classics to diverse local selections, you’ll find what you’re looking for on these carefully curated lists.

-To check out more wine-and-food destinations around the world, see Wine Spectator’s more than 3,500 Restaurant Award–winning picks, including the 91 Grand Award recipients worldwide that hold our highest honor.
+To check out more wine-and-food destinations around the world, see Wine Spectator’s nearly 3,800 Restaurant Award–winning picks, including the 100 Grand Award recipients worldwide that hold our highest honor.

 Do you have a favorite you’d like to see on this list?
 Send your recommendations to email@example.com.
 We want to hear from you!

 Wine list selections 3,500

 Wine strengths Wine director Ian Purtell’s comprehensive program is sure to delight Burgundy lovers, with 12 pages of the region’s white wines and 20 pages of reds.
 The list also shows extraordinary depth in Burgundy and additional strengths in California, Italy, the Rhône, Spain, Canada and the Loire.